How Would You Like to Take a Nantucket Sleighride?

 How to Cheat on Exams

-Who is the Ugly American?
+Who Is the Ugly American?

 William Lederer and Eugene Burdick wrote a fictional novel called The Ugly American.* The title refers to the world's belief that typical Americans are insensitive to the languages, customs, traditions, religions, and backgrounds of peoples of other lands and...